-Personal injury disputes typically evoke images of intense courtroom battles, featuring lawyers fervently making their case in front of a judge and jury.
-However, this isn’t the only path available for resolving these issues.
-Serving as a harmonious alternative, mediation brings the disputing parties of a personal injury case to the negotiation table, guided by an impartial third party, in the quest for a mutually satisfactory solution.
+Mediation is a harmonious alternative to courtroom battles.
+The disputing parties of a personal injury case meet at the negotiation table, guided by an impartial third party, in the quest for a mutually satisfactory solution.

 Get the strong arm